Treatments for chondrosarcoma

 Clinical trials

-Talk to your doctor about clinical trials for bone cancer.
+Talk to your doctor about clinical trials open to people with bone cancer in Canada.
 Clinical trials look at new ways to prevent, find and treat cancer.
 Find out more about clinical trials.

 Expert review and references